hongcoin/DO/README.md

 ### Flux of the money in _The HONG_
 ![Flux of the money in _The HONG_](images/HongCoin_moneyFlow.png)

-All token holders calling  `harvest()`  will receive an amount calculated by:
+When the final voting of `harvest()` is approved, all token holders calling will harvest the fund with an amount calculated by:

-Total balance in `harvestAccount` x 80% x (Token owned / Total token issued including ICO and bounty program)
+Total balance in `ReturnAccount` x 80% x (Token owned / Total token issued including ICO and bounty program)

+### More details
+Check out our [Wiki page](https://github.com/hongcoin/DO/wiki) for details.

 ### How to contribute
 That's easy!
 Fork this repo and submit a pull request!

 Join our [Slack channel](http://slack.hongcoin.org) to get the latest progress.
 We appreciate your contribution and award you _The HONG_ tokens with our bounty program!

-### More details
-Check out our [Wiki page](https://github.com/hongcoin/DO/wiki) for details.

 ### Contact Us